The delightful Secret Valley holiday course opened for play in 1996 and local Cypriot Iacovos Iacovou originally designed it.

 Voted the best course in Cyprus for two consecutive years by Golf Digest back in the late 1990s, Secret Valley Golf Club enjoyed all limelight in those early years when golf was still a fledgling Cypriot sport.
 At that time, the island only had two courses to choose from and the Cyprus Golf Federation hadn’t yet been founded.

-Secret Valley is the home course of Nicosia Golf Club and is situated not far from Paphos and even closer to Petra tou Romiou, where according to folklore, Aphrodite, the Goddess of Love, stepped ashore.
+Home course of Nicosia Golf Club (founding member of the Cyprus Golf Federation), Secret Valley is situated not far from Paphos and even closer to Petra tou Romiou, where according to folklore, Aphrodite, the Goddess of Love, stepped ashore.
 Not surprisingly, Secret Valley plays through a valley, but this is no ordinary valley.
-It really is quite spectacular, with brightly-coloured rock formations, which change colour in different lights.
+It really is quite spectacular, with brightly coloured rock formations, which change colour in different lights.

 The setting really is a delight and it's definitely worth playing Secret Valley early in the morning or late in the evening when the shadows are lengthening.
 It's also cooler at either end of the day.
 In the middle of summer Secret Valley can get rather hot and sticky.

 It’s true, Secret Valley was a relatively ordinary members course, but everything changed in 2013 when the layout reopened after a complete redesign by Hans-Georg Erhardt and Snorri Vilhjalmsson of Golf and Land Design, with Tony Jacklin as the headline architect.

 The new Secret Valley layout is an integral part of the Venus Rock project, which is mooted to include another golf course, a five-star hotel and luxury private homes.
 The project aims to become one of Europe’s largest luxury beachfront residential developments.